NationalSecurityAgency/timely/README.md

 # Timely
 ---

-Timely is a time series database application written in Java and designed to work with Apache Accumulo.
+Timely is a time series database application written in Java and designed to work with [Apache Accumulo] (http://accumulo.apache.org/) and [Grafana] (http://www.grafana.org).

 # Design
 ---

-Being users of Apache Hadoop, Apache Accumulo and other open source technologies, when we required a time series database application we looked to reuse existing software.
-Specifically we started with [OpenTSDB] (http://www.opentsdb.net) and Eric Newton's [Accumulo-OpenTSDB] (https://github.com/ericnewton/accumulo-opentsdb) project to bridge them together and [Grafana] (http://www.grafana.org) for visualization.
+When we required a time series database application, being users of Apache Accumulo, we looked to use compatible software.
+Specifically we started with [OpenTSDB] (http://www.opentsdb.net) and Eric Newton's [Accumulo-OpenTSDB] (https://github.com/ericnewton/accumulo-opentsdb) project to bridge them together, and Grafana for visualization.
 We ultimately ran into some issues that we could not work around.
-After much discussion we decided to replace OpenTSDB with something like it in the hopes that we could get around the issues and provide something more native to how Apache Accumulo works.
+After much discussion we decided to replace OpenTSDB with something more native to Apache Accumulo.
 The implementation of Timely started with the following constraints and assumptions:

 1. We need to show progress quickly
-2. We started with Grafana, so we won't need our own UI
+2. We started with Grafana, so we didn't need our own user interface
 3. We already had experience with OpenTSDB, so we started with its API
 4. Space is cheap, ingest and query speed are more important
 5. Metrics will be kept short term